Conquests of the Longbow: The Legend of Robin Hood: Gameplay

 Most of the game takes place in a standard adventure game mode, in which the player causes an avatar of Robin Hood to walk between screens and interact with characters and objects by clicking on them.
 For navigation between screens, the game has several hot spots built into a map.
 There are also minigames involving archery, combat and nine men's morris with adjustable difficulty.

 Gameplay is divided into days, each day ending with a cutscene of Robin Hood and his men discussing the plot and the day's events.
-Each day involves certain actions that must be completed before advancing, though it is possible to leave vital tasks undone that make parts of the game difficult or impossible later.
+Each day involves certain actions that must be completed before advancing, though it is possible to leave vital tasks undone, leading to a potentially worse ending.

-Like most games of this period, it relies heavily on the player's ability to read instructions and character dialogue, and contains almost no voice acting.
+Like most games of this period, it relies heavily on the player's ability to read instructions and character dialogue and contains almost no voice acting.
 Several of the puzzles are entirely language-based.
 Even though Sierra was an American company, the entire game (with some oversights) is written and punctuated using British English conventions.

 The game keeps score in three ways: the number of points for puzzles solved, the amount of money collected for King Richard's ransom, and the number of Robin's outlaws who are still alive.
 There is one opportunity to recruit new members and several chances to get them killed.

 Depending on how well the player performs, there are four possible endings.
 Robin Hood can be hanged for his crimes, given a pardon but no other reward, pardoned and offered a job in the king's service but denied Maid Marian's hand, or he can be granted a noble title and married to Maid Marian.